ttlion/sdtDBN/README.md

 For each of the aforementioned types of relations, the user can specify if a certain relation between two nodes must exist or cannot exist.

 The structure of the files used to make restrictions in the network is presented next.
-[Example 6][ex6] provides an example with restrictions on each one of the previously mentioned types of relations of the sdtDBN.
+[Example 6][ex6] provides a situation with restrictions on each one of the previously mentioned types of relations of the sdtDBN.

 #### Files with restrictions on parents in the same timestep or on static parents